learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-21-getting-started.md

 ### Dockerfiles

 Thus your application can be deployed as a Docker Container.
 Docker files are responsible for the configuration of these containers and allow you to create an automated build system.
 They are written in a Domain Specific Language (DSL) and contain instructions to set up a Docker image.
+It is a text document that contains the responsible commands to build a Docker image and should be created at the root of your repository.
+The command `docker build` is run by the Docker daemon (not the CLI) and needs root privileges (how to create dockergroups will be explained in a later [post](http://learning-continuous-deployment.github.io/jenkins/container/dockerfile/2015/04/24/creating-the-first-container/)).

 ### DockerHub